Introduction

 Storing Your Bourbon Apple Pie

 This pie stores well, though it’s rarely around long enough to worry about!
-Nevertheless, here are some storage tips:
+Nevertheless, here are some storage tips to help keep your bourbon apple pie recipe fresh, flavorful, and ready to enjoy later:

 - Keep at room temperature, loosely covered, for up to 2 days.